aniskhan25/LUMI-AI-Guide/6-monitoring-and-profiling/README.md

-x# 6.
-Monitoring and Profiling jobs
+# 6. Monitoring and Profiling jobs

 > [!NOTE]
 > If you wish to run the included examples on LUMI, have a look at the [quickstart](https://github.com/Lumi-supercomputer/LUMI-AI-Guide/tree/main/1-quickstart#readme) chapter for instructions on how to set up the required environment.